maxmoeller-147/Terminal_App/README.md

     Welcome, this app is a tool to facilitate you the deck versions depending on the match up, before you start the game.
     Based on the Trading Card Game Flesh and Blood, that is a turn-base combat card game where diferent heroes from diferent classes fight each other.

+    For the moment it is set up only for one hero. that means it already has a deck set and three diferent versions of that deck oriented to fight versus Warrior/Guardian/Wizard, in a future it will be updated so you can set a create your custom decks for your hero and more classes will be add.

 ### System Requirements